jupyter-book/jupyter-book/docs/plugins/directives-and-roles.md

+---
-# Create custom directives, roles, and transforms
+title: Create custom roles, directives, and transforms
+short_title: Create roles, directives, & transforms
+---

-This page provides minimal examples of how to create roles and directives in plugins.
+This page provides minimal examples of how to create roles, directives, and transforms in plugins.
 It focuses on the JavaScript plugin architecture, rather than the Executable Plugin architecture.

 For each of the plugins below, you can register them by adding configuration to your `myst.yml` file like the following: